 The initial fare starts at 3 bolivianos (which is practically free).
 Tickets are purchased directly at the station.

 Recommended by Jen from Long Haul Trekkers

 Mercado de las Brujas, or the Witches Market, is a unique shopping experience in La Paz, Bolivia.

-In the surrounding streets there are many souvenir shops, so you can easily find a gift to take home and be entertained by Bolivian witch doctors.
+There are many souvenir shops in the surrounding streets, so you can easily find a gift to take home and be entertained by Bolivian witch doctors.

-Etiquette tip: Many of the women here do not always appreciate having their photo taken.
+Etiquette tip: Many of the women here do not always appreciate having their photos taken.
 Remember, ask for permission first before snapping pictures of the vendors or their wares.

 Recommended by Abbie from Speck on the Globe

 4. Higher Ground Cafe – Tarija 229, La Paz, Bolivia

 One of the most amazing things we stumbled across in La Paz was down a street, around a corner and down some stairs.

 No doubt we took the long and awkward way to find the best coffee in all of La Paz.
 Perhaps even the best coffee in all of Bolivia? – Higher Ground Cafe.